-Women in the United States earn 80 cents per dollar earned by men for full-time work.
-That compensation in the United States is neither equal nor equitable is clearly reflected in the wage gaps that exist between almost every demographic-gender, gender identity, sexual orientation, race, ethnicity, physical ability, age-for both salaried and hourly workers, regardless of education level, occupation, or industry.
-Here are additional gaps as of 2017: Compared to a dollar earned by white men, Asian women earn 87 cents, white women earn 79 cents, black women earn 63 cents, Latinas earn 54 cents; mothers as compared to fathers earn 71 cents.3 Compared to a dollar earned by Asian men, white men earn 84 cents, black men earn 64 cents, and Hispanic men earn 56 cents.
-Compared to people without disabilities, people with disabilities earn 68 cents, and compared to men with disabilities, women with disabilities earn 72 cents.4 It is estimated that gay and bisexual men are paid 10-32% less than heterosexual men, and lesbians are paid less than men but possibly more than heterosexual women.5
+That compensation in the United States is neither equal nor equitable is clearly reflected in the wage gaps in almost every demographic-gender, gender identity, sexual orientation, race, ethnicity, physical ability, age-for both salaried and hourly workers, regardless of education level, occupation, or industry.1 These are some gaps as of 2017: Compared to a dollar earned by white men, Asian women earn 87 cents, white women earn 79 cents, Black women earn 63 cents, Latinas earn 54 cents; and mothers earn 71 cents compared to fathers.2 Compared to a dollar earned by Asian men, white men earn 84 cents, Black men earn 64 cents, and Hispanic men earn 56 cents.
+Compared to people without disabilities, people with disabilities earn 68 cents, and compared to men with disabilities, women with disabilities earn 72 cents.3 It is estimated that gay and bisexual men are paid 10-32% less than heterosexual men, and lesbians are paid less than men but possibly more than heterosexual women.
+Transgender households are four times more likely to have a household income of less than \$10,000 than the population as a whole, and transgender people of color fare even worse.4

 Wage gaps will not go away on their own.
-Looking at the gender wage gap for women as compared to men, in the United States it was near 60% in the 1960s; today it is 80%, with most progress in closing the gap occurring between 1980-98 but slowing considerably since then.
-Closing education and experience gaps played a large role in that convergence but no longer account substantially for the gender wage gap.
+Looking at the gender wage gap for women as compared to men, for example, in the United States it was near 60% in the 1960s; today it is nearly 80%, with most progress in closing the gap occurring between 1980-98 but slowing considerably since then.5 Narrowing education and experience gaps played a large role in that convergence but no longer accounts substantially for the gender wage gap.
 Currently, the gap is smallest at the start of careers and grows largest later in careers at top pay scales.

-What causes the gender wage gap?
-Approximately 50% of the gap is attributable to people's location in the labor market (i.e., which occupations men and women hold in which industries, at which firms they are employed, and the level they occupy in the hierarchy), 15% to experience (due to work interruptions and shorter hours for women in high-skill occupations, with wage penalties for flexible work arrangements and motherhood), and 38% to factors more difficult to attribute, relating to conventional gender roles and identity and likely stemming from bias and discrimination.
-For example, research shows that traits associated with each gender are rewarded unequally in the workplace, due to biased perception of personality, risk-taking, competitiveness, negotiation, etc. Men are typically rewarded for exhibiting traits traditionally considered masculine, but when women exhibit these same traits, they are not rewarded but are often penalized for them-a "double bind."
-It is important to recognize that differences in identity roles and norms both respond to and cause wage gaps, creating a feedback loop that may increase wage gaps unless interrupted.
+What causes wage gaps?
+Approximately 50% of the gender wage gap is attributable to people's location in the labor market (i.e., which occupations men and women hold in which industries, at which firms they are employed, and the level they occupy in the hierarchy), 15% to experience (due to work interruptions and shorter hours for women in high-skill occupations, with wage penalties for flexible work arrangements and motherhood), and 38% to factors more difficult to attribute, relating to conventional gender roles and identity and likely stemming from bias and discrimination.6 For example, research shows that traits associated with each gender are rewarded unequally in the workplace, due to double standards regarding personality, risk-taking, competitiveness, and negotiation.
+Men are typically rewarded for exhibiting traits traditionally considered masculine, but when women exhibit these same traits, they are not rewarded but are often penalized for them-a "double bind."